MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-365-change-guide.md

   - Maintain device compliance with update deadlines and update date exclusions.

-> [!NOTE]
+> [!IMPORTANT]
-> At the time of publishing, the Microsoft 365 Apps admin center is available to enterprise customers with E3 SKUs and above.
+> At the time of publishing, the Microsoft 365 Apps admin center is available to enterprise customers with E3 SKUs and later.

 #### Client configuration controls